' I will always keep fighting for LGBTQ+ equality in Burnley': Drag queen Ollie Joseph on his hometown

-My Burnley: The Lowry Theatre engagment officer Ollie Joseph aka drag queen Diana DoGood speaks about the town he will always call home
+My Burnley: The Lowry Theatre's engagement officer Ollie Daley aka drag queen Diana DoGood speaks about the town he will always call home

 This week’s ‘My Burnley’ focuses on the hugely talented performer Ollie Joseph who gives his honest views on the town he calls home.